 How can my students use H/21 materials?

-H/21 materials are available at no charge to students of registered users of the H/21 site.
-Its up to you to download what you want and present it to your students through your LMS or otherwise.
+All H/21 materials are available at no charge to students and registered users of the H/21 site.
+Readings and primary sources are provided on the modules page; registered users may access instructor materials.
+Simply sign up, download what you want, and present it to your students.

-How can I suggest changes/improvements/additions to H/21 materials?
+Can I suggest changes, improvements, or additions to existing H/21 materials?

 Can I use materials from H/21 linked sources?

 There’s a lot of good stuff out there and we’re happy to provide links to it.
-However, we don’t claim copyright on it and don’t make any representations about its quality or accuracy.
+However, we don’t claim copyright on it and don’t make any claims about its quality or accuracy.